Devgrapher/twitt_bot/readme.md

-##Twitt_Bot
+##Twitt Bot

 Python twitter bot.

-Twitt contents stored in db as a JSON format on every interval time.
+Contents stored in db as a JSON format are twitted on every interval time.

+It consists of library(twitt_bot.py) and bot(book_quotes_bot.py) implementing it.